 The hybrid storage solution

 Budget will always be the biggest considerations when you're choosing whether or not it's time to shift completely to an SSD lifestyle—in a world where you have access to unlimited discretionary income, of course SSDs are the obvious option, as you can afford to stack them in multiples and surround them with the hardware to support them.
-But for the financial mortals amongst us, HDDs still have a place.
+But for the financial mortals among us, HDDs still have a place.

 Even if you want an SSD for your boot drive (and you should), nabbing a cheap and capacious HDD for secondary storage is arguably the best approach to a sometimes complex discussion.
 Use it for mass storage, most of your games library, videos, and backups, and more.
 You can still put a few games on your SSD as well, but there are plenty of files that don't need SSD speeds.
 We'll be the first to welcome the solid state future with open arms, but keeping a large HDD handy still makes sense.